puppetlabs/puppet-docs/source/pe/3.7/install_windows.markdown

 Switching to an Older Version of PE
 -----

 If you’re downgrading from PE 3.7.x  to an older version, we recommend that you uninstall PE 3.7 first, and then install the version of your choice.
-This guarantees the cleanest install. .
+This guarantees the cleanest install.

 You can also use the Windows MSI to switch versions.
-It, which will add PEuppet to the system path, with the following caveats:
+It will add PE to the system path, with the following caveats:

 * Processes that were already running will not see the change until they are restarted.
 * Puppet will expand your variables.
 This is a problem if the path looks like this: `PATH = %SystemRoot\System32`.
 Puppet will change this to `PATH = c:\Windows\System32`.
 This is a known issue.